ICGC-TCGA-PanCancer/cli/QuickStart.md

 Click [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) for more information about creating AWS key pairs.

+It is recommended to use keyfiles generated with this Amazon utility.
+If you have existing keyfiles you wish to use, you may do so, but please be aware that if your keyfiles require a user to enter a passphrase in order to use them, it may not work with this system.

 ### SSH to VM

 Once the VM is running, log in to your new VM over ssh.
 If you are not sure how to connect to your VM using ssh, right-click on your VM in the AWS EC2 Management Console and click "connect".
 You will get a detailed information from AWS about how to connect to your VM.